Data+ Program Information for 2024 Participants

 Only non-Duke students will receive a physical key.
 Duke students should use their mobile DukeCard to access their dorm.

-If you live on campus and need housing between the end of spring semester and Data+ move-in, apply through the housing portal in April.
-If you need housing between the end of Data+ and fall semester, apply through the portal in July.
+If you live on campus and need housing between the end of spring semester and Code+ move-in, apply through the housing portal in April.

 Students are responsible for extension housing fees.
 Submission of the form does not guarantee approval.
 Requests will be reviewed on a rolling basis beginning mid-April.
 You will be notified of your extension status within three days of submission.
 In the event your request is approved, you may be required to relocate out of your current spring semester assignment to a different assignment on campus.
 If you have questions, email housing@duke.edu.